Oldest Texas death row inmate executed for officer’s death

 The U.S. Supreme Court had declined a request by Buntion’s attorneys to stop his execution.

-Carl Wayne Buntion, 78, was sentenced to death for the June 1990 fatal shooting of Houston police officer James Irby, a nearly 20-year member of the force.

-Buntion had been on parole for just six weeks when he shot the 37-year-old Irby.
-Buntion, who had an extensive criminal record, was a passenger in the car Irby pulled over.
-In 2009, an appeals court vacated Buntion’s sentence, but another jury resentenced him to death three years later.
+Several dozen motorcyclists, showing support for the slain motorcycle officer, loudly revved their engines as the execution took place, the roar clearly audible in the death chamber.

+“I feel joy,” the officer’s widow, Maura Irby, said after watching Buntion’s execution.
+“I’m sorry someone died.
+But I didn’t think of him as a person.
+I just thought of him as a thing, as a cancer on the face of my family.”

-Before his death, Irby had talked of retirement and spending more time with his two children, who were 1 and 3 years old at the time, said his wife, Maura Irby.
+Before his slaying, James Irby had talked of retirement and spending more time with his two children, who at the time were 1 and 3 years old, Maura Irby, 60, said earlier.

-“He was ready to fill out the paperwork and stay home and open a feed store,” Maura Irby, 60, said.
-“He wanted to be the dad that was there to go to all the ballgames and the father-daughter dances.
+“He was ready to fill out the paperwork and stay home and open a feed store,” she said.
+“He wanted to be the dad that was there to go to all the ballgames and the father daughter dances.
 He was a super guy, the love of my life.”

-The U.S. Supreme Court Thursday afternoon declined to halt Buntion’s execution.
-Various state and federal courts had already turned down similar appeals.
-The Texas Board of Pardons and Paroles on Tuesday rejected his clemency request.

-Buntion’s attorneys say he is responsible for Irby’s death and “deserved to be punished severely for that crime.”

 “This delay of three decades undermines the rationale for the death penalty … Whatever deterrent effect there is diminished by delay,” his attorneys David Dow and Jeffrey Newberry, wrote in court documents.

-Buntion would also be the first inmate executed in Texas in 2022.
-Although Texas has been the nation’s busiest capital punishment state, it has been nearly seven months since it carried out an execution.
-There have been only three executions in each of the last two years, due in part to the pandemic and delays over Texas’ refusal to allow spiritual advisers to touch inmates and pray aloud in the death chamber.

-In March, the U.S. Supreme Court said states must accommodate such requests, and Texas prison officials have agreed to allow Buntion’s spiritual adviser to pray aloud and touch him while he is being executed.

-As Texas prepared to execute Buntion, officials in Tennessee were also set to put to death an inmate on Thursday.
-Oscar Smith, 72, is scheduled to die for the 1989 killings of his estranged wife and her teenage sons.
-It would be Tennessee’s first execution since the start of the pandemic.
+As Texas prepared to execute Buntion, officials in Tennessee canceled the execution of an inmate Thursday in what would have been the state’s first execution since the start of the pandemic.
+Oscar Smith, 72, was scheduled to die for the 1989 killings of his estranged wife and her teenage sons.
+Republican Gov. Bill Lee didn’t elaborate on what issue forced the surprise 11th-hour stop to the planned execution.

-Maura Irby said she had believed Buntion would die of old age on death row.

-“I had stuffed so much of it away in a big trunk and shut the lid on it in my mind, in my heart because I didn’t think anything was really going to come of it,” Irby said.
+The adviser, Barry Brown, placed his right hand on Buntion’s right ankle in the moments before the drugs began flowing and prayed for about five minutes.
+He said Buntion no longer was the “hard-headed young man” but had been “humbled by the walls and cold steel of prison.”

 Lozano reported from Houston.

-Note: This story has been corrected to show that Buntion, joined by his spiritual adviser, began praying Psalm 23.